jhpyle/docassemble/_docs/installation.md

 [Playground].
 Pressing this button will push a [commit] to [GitHub] representing the current state of the code of the package.

-In order for interview authors to be able to connect their accounts in this way, you will need to register your **docassemble** server as an "OAuth application" on [GitHub]:
+In order for interview developers to be able to connect their accounts in this way, you will need to register your **docassemble** server as an "OAuth application" on [GitHub]: